What Is CMMC Compliance? 5 Key Steps To Help With CMMC Certification

 Step 4: Develop A System Security Plan (SSP) And Implement Controls

-You’ve identified your gaps and are ready to begin implementing the necessary security controls you need to meet.
+You’ve identified your gaps and are ready to begin implementing the necessary security controls you need to fix those security defects and become CMMC compliant.

-The next step is to create a comprehensive System Security Plan (SSP) to explain and document exactly how your organization is going to implement current and new security controls outlined in NIST SP 800-171 to safeguard sensitive data.
+The next step is to create a comprehensive System Security Plan (SSP) to explain and document exactly how your organization is going to safeguard the sensitive federal data you handle.

-It must be detailed enough to show the types of CUI your organization handles, how each type of CUI is processed, stored and shared, and a description of how your organization has implemented each NIST 800-171 control.
+It must be detailed enough to show the types of CUI your organization handles, how each type of CUI is processed, stored and shared, and a description of the security measures your organization has implemented for each NIST 800-171 control.

-It should also highlight who will be responsible for implementing, monitoring and updating each security control, and be aligned with your POAM to address any gaps or vulnerabilities that exist.
+It should also highlight who will be responsible for implementing, monitoring and updating each security control.
+If a plan of action and milestones (POAM) is needed, your SSP should align with your POAM to address any gaps or vulnerabilities that exist.

 Additionally, it’s essential to regularly review and update your SSP.
 It will be a document that keeps evolving as you implement and update new security controls and will serve as foundational evidence that your organization has done everything it needs to protect CUI and be CMMC certified.